 This set will take a few hours but remains a relatively straightforward build.
 The completed Slave I is one of the most eye-catching kits in the Star Wars series.
 The bold green and red decoration stand at a stark contrast from the shades of black and gray most things in the Star Wars universe are comprised of.
 A fun, extended build, a great massive, great looking final product, and fantastic minifigurines, what more could you want?

-- Recreate classic scenes from Star Wars: Episode V The Empire Strikes Back
+- Featured in Star Wars: Episode V The Empire Strikes Back

 TIE Fighter (75095) Quick Review